PSYCHIATRIC STIGMA

 been hospitalized or who have had to interrupt careers or

 schooling.
-Psychiatrists know that many people who consult them as
+Psychiatrists know that many people who consult

 outpatients are much less 'sick' than many or most of the general

 population.
-If these people had decided not to be patients but
+If these people had decided not to be patients

 instead to be clients or parishioners and had taken their problems